 If you’ve ever taken a ride in a simulator at a science center or arcade, you know that seat belts are sometimes absolutely necessary.
 This begs the question, just how much motion should you expect of the D-Box MFX seat?
 In other words, does the chair's motion make popcorn even more of a choking hazard?

-The chair's repetoire includes vibration, jerks and sways.
+The chair's repertoire includes vibration, jerks, and sways.
 Given the space limitations of traditional movie seating, the motion is much more subtle than a simulator and is used mainly to punctuate the action on screen and/or the musical accompaniment.
 This means that the purchase of food and drink is still appropriate.